Frequently Asked Questions About Grants

 - Commitment to defining clear goals and tracking results, learning and adapting, and sharing learnings with others

-If I applied for funding in the Spring grant cycle, can I apply or re-apply for funding in the Fall grant cycle?
+If I applied for funding in the Competitive grant cycle, can I apply or re-apply for funding in the Invitation grant cycle?

-Yes, but the Fall grant cycle is by “invitation only.”
+Yes, but the Invitation grant cycle is by “invitation only.”

 TMF’s grant funds are generally NOT available for: